Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 **Gem** - A Ruby Gem is a packaged Ruby library.
 Packaging makes it easy to manage, download, install, update, remove, etc. Gems are handled by RubyGems, a package manager of sorts for gems.

-**Bundler** - Bundler allows you to make your app more portable by automatically installing required gems listed in your Gemfile.
+<br>**Bundler** - Bundler allows you to make your app more portable by automatically installing required gems listed in your Gemfile.
 Bundler is itself a gem and uses RubyGems to find, download and install required gems.
 Bundler is helpful because if you move your application to a new location you can ensure that all required gems will be installed when `bundle install` is run.

-**tIDENTIFIER** - or `tINTEGER`, `tSTRING`.
+<br>**tIDENTIFIER** - or `tINTEGER`, `tSTRING`.
 These are words in standard Ruby syntax error messages meant to help you debug your code.
 They hint at the type of object that the interpreter encountered and caused an error They usually appear in a form similar to:

 ```ruby
 > 8 e 9